-The objective of the internship was to to record and characterize the bird species found in the staff college ,khanapara area.
+The objective of the internship was to record and characterize the bird species found in the staff college , Khanapara, Guwahati.
 I have been studying birds in surrounding area for the last 2- years .
 During last 6 months I have updated and finalised the checklist extensively.
 59 bird species were found during survey.
 I have prepared the final document regarding the internship , the document contains all the bird species found in staff college , descriptions about their characteristic features and recorded photographs .
-I have worked extensively on this project and surveyed the area around staff college , Where I have have found 59 different bird species ,The photos of the bird are attached , of which most of them are taken by me , but some are taken from other sources .
-The description about there characteristics is taken from online sources like Wikipedia .
+I have worked extensively on this project and surveyed the area around staff college , Where I have found 59 different bird species ,The photos of the bird are attached , of which most of them are taken by me , but some are taken from other sources .
+The description about their characteristics is taken from online sources like Wikipedia .
 I have also prepared a checklist of bird species with their scientific name, Common name , Family and Status .I have written extensively about their habitats and their bird calls as well as described what makes every species so unique.
 Doing this project was a great experience for me and I learned a-lot during the process .

 CCHECKLIST

+List of Acronyms

+C – Common

+CR – Critially Endangered

+EN - Endangered

+EW – Extinct in the Wild

+EX – Extinct

+IUCN – International Union for Conservation of Nature

+LC – Least Concerned

+NT – Near Threatened

+R – Resident

+VU - Vulnerable

+WM – Winter Migrant

 Table: Checklists of birds sighted at the Assam Administrative Staff College Campus, Guwahati.